almereyda/awesome-starred/README.md

 - [joshuacox/ansibleplaybook-rancher](https://github.com/joshuacox/ansibleplaybook-rancher) - Ansible playbook to keep a Rancher container running on a docker host
 - [booktree/booktree](https://github.com/booktree/booktree) - UPDATE: I've decided that this project is not useful enough, Git for local editing is not the bottleneck.
 We must focus on ranking algorithms instead: https://github.com/cirosantilli/write-free-science-books-to-get-famous-website
 - [seebi/dircolors-solarized](https://github.com/seebi/dircolors-solarized) - This is a repository of themes for GNU ls (configured via GNU dircolors) that support Ethan Schoonover’s Solarized color scheme.
+- [seebi/dircolors-solarized](https://github.com/seebi/dircolors-solarized) - This is a repository of themes for GNU ls (configured via GNU dircolors) that support Ethan Schoonover’s Solarized color scheme.

 ## Markdown